ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 For other DDLs that can be executed, please refer to Execution DDL Statements on Replication Target Tables in the *Replication Manual.*

+#### LOB Data Type Constraints

+- LOB data types are supported starting from Adapter for JDBC version 7.1.0.7.0.
+- To use LOB data types, set the `ADAPTER_LOB_TYPE_SUPPORT` property to `1`.
+- Tables containing LOB data types are subject to restrictions related to the following properties.
+For detailed information, please refer to each property's description.
+  - OTHER_DATABASE_ERROR_RETRY_COUNT
+  - OTHER_DATABASE_SKIP_ERROR
+  - OTHER_DATABASE_BATCH_DML_MAX_SIZE
+- When modifying LOB data using SELECT FOR UPDATE on the Altibase server, it is recommended to perform the operation after committing the transaction.
+- If a commit is not performed, LOB data modified with SELECT FOR UPDATE may not be replicated under the following circumstances:
+  - If an error occurs during replication of data modified prior to executing SELECT FOR UPDATE.
+  - If SKIP occurs due to the `OTHER_DATABASE_SKIP_ERROR`, `OTHER_DATABASE_SKIP_INSERT`, or `OTHER_DATABASE_SKIP_UPDATE` properties during replication of data modified prior to executing SELECT FOR UPDATE.

 ### Startup and Shutdown

 This section describes how to start and stop jdbcAdapter.